HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Brick oven Neapolitan pizza in Naples

+Pizza has become a staple in Italy.
 It was in Naples on June 11, 1889, that the Neapolitan chef Raffaele Esposito created the Pizza Margherita.
-The first of its type, the famous combination of tomatoes, mozzarella, and basil, honored the Queen consort of Italy, Margherita of Savoy.
+The first of its type, the famous combination of tomatoes, mozzarella, and basil honored the Queen consort of Italy, Margherita of Savoy.
 Pizza remained relatively unknown beyond the borders of Naples until the 1940s.

-There is no shortage of delicious restaurants, cafes, or hidden street vendors serving unforgettable types of pizza specific to the local, seasonal flavors.
+There is no shortage of restaurants, cafés, or hidden street vendors serving unforgettable types of pizza specific to the local, seasonal flavors.
 The best pizzas across the country remain authentic to the regional delicacies and traditions, whether in Naples or Sicily, Milan or Rome.
-You can easily enjoy pizza around the country, whether on a walking tour designed to sample various options, with a cooking class focused on making pizza or with a sampling tour of the very best in each city.
+You can easily enjoy pizza around the country, whether on a walking tour designed to sample various options, with a cooking class focused on making pizza, or with a sampling tour of the very best in each city.

 2. Pasta